 Types of food allergies

-Food allergies are divided into 3 types, depending on symptoms and when they occur.
+Food allergies are divided into 3 types, depending on symptoms and when they happen.

 IgE-mediated food allergy

-The most common type, triggered by the immune system producing an antibody called immunoglobulin E (IgE).
-Symptoms occur a few seconds or minutes after eating.
+This is the most common type.
+It is triggered by the immune system producing an antibody called immunoglobulin E (IgE).
+Symptoms develop a few seconds or minutes after eating.
 There's a greater risk of anaphylaxis with this type of allergy.

 Some people may experience symptoms from both types.